 Enlisting the Help of Unbundled Family Law Services

-The legal aspect of a divorce is confusing—if not downright intimidating—to many who are first encountering it.
-Many people entering the divorce process do so with only some knowledge of what it will entail or even what kind of legal assistance and services they truly need.
-Some may be more apt to hire representation right off the bat, while others may think about representing themselves as a way to save money.
+The legal aspect of a divorce is confusing—if not downright intimidating—to those who are encountering it for the first time.
+Many going through their first divorce enter the process with limited knowledge of what it will entail or even what kind of legal assistance and services they'll truly need.

 What Are Unbundled Legal Services?

-In family law, unbundled legal services create a way for lawyers and other family law practitioners to offer individual services to clients depending on their needs.
-Through providing unbundled services, a lawyer will work with a client only on specific tasks as opposed to handling the entire case from beginning to end.
+In family law, unbundled legal services create a way for a lawyer to offer individual services to clients depending on their needs.
+When providing unbundled services, a lawyer will only work on specific tasks as requested by the client, as opposed to handling various aspects of the case from beginning to end.

-Unbundled family law services often include a range of services for clients to select.
-These may consist of drafting agreements, reviewing documents, preparing exhibits, or simply offering legal guidance and opinions when needed.
-In some cases, a lawyer offering unbundled legal services may not even make a court appearance.
-It all depends on what services the client chooses.
+Unbundled family law services tend to include a range of essential services that can provide major assistance to clients who need them.
+These services often consist of drafting agreements, reviewing documents, preparing exhibits, prepping clients to go to court on their own, and offering legal guidance and opinions when requested.
+In some situations, a lawyer offering unbundled legal services may not even make a court appearance.
+It all depends on what has been requested by the client.

 Online Dispute Resolution and Unbundled Services

-Online dispute resolution is a service that many lawyers who unbundle their services provide, and it can be a useful strategy for resolving conflicts outside of the courtroom.
-It can also be helpful post-litigation if conflict remains a risk, like how it can between divorced or separated parents.
+Online Dispute Resolution (ODR) is a service that many lawyers who offer unbundled services can provide.
+It can be a useful strategy for resolving conflicts with legal guidance while keeping the matter outside of the courtroom.
+This can be especially helpful post-litigation if conflict remains a risk, which can be the case between divorced or separated parents.